maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

     * fraction of reads in peaks (FRiP)
     * percentage of the genome covered by peaks.

-* **deepTools_ATAC**: contains the output of `plotFingerPrint <https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html>`__, which is a useful QC plot to assess signal enrichment between the ATAC-seq samples.
+* **deepTools_ATAC**: contains the output of `plotFingerPrint <https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html>`__, which is a useful QC plot to assess signal enrichment between the ATACseq samples.

 .. note:: The ``_sampleSheet`` suffix for the ``CSAW_MACS2_sampleSheet`` is drawn from the name of the sample sheet you use.
 So if you instead named the sample sheet ``mySampleSheet.txt`` then the folder would be named ``CSAW_mySampleSheet``.
 This facilitates using multiple sample sheets.
 Similarly, ``_MACS2`` portion will be different if you use HMMRATAC or Genrich for peak calling.